NGBideas

 12/09/2025

-In this episode, host Jim Wilson sits down with the team at McCallum-Sather Architects to explore their forward-thinking approach to sustainable, integrated design in the life sciences sector.
-Mary Georgious and Liam Brown share how their architectural and mechanical engineering expertise come together to shape high-performance lab environments.
-They discuss the importance of collaboration, adaptability, and user-centered planning—especially when transforming aging facilities into modern research spaces.
-Their work on the University of Waterloo’s Earth Sciences and Chemistry complex offers a compelling look at the opportunities and challenges of renovating existing buildings to meet today’s scientific and enviro...
+In this episode of NGBiPlus, Jim Wilson sits down with Mary Georgious and Liam Brown who are members of the team at McCallum-Sather Architects to explore the company's forward-thinking approach to sustainable, integrated design in the life sciences sector.
+Mary and Liam share how their architectural and mechanical engineering expertise come together to shape high-performance lab environments and discuss the importance of collaboration, adaptability, and user-centered planning—especially when transforming aging facilities into modern research spaces.
+Their work on the University of Waterloo’s Earth Sciences and Chemistry complex offers a compelling look at the opportunities and challenges of reno...

 S3.E10: Amol Deshpande